mdaffin/disconnected.systems/_drafts/bare-metal-rust-on-the-teensy-3.1.md

 this is where cargo looks for our code and have renamed it to main.rs to tell cargo we want to build a binary.

-Rust makes use of feature guards to stop accdental use of unsable/experimental features.
-Unfortinutly bare metal programming still requires a few of these features so we must state which ones we want to use.
+Rust makes use of feature guards to stop accidental use of unsable/experimental features.
+Unfortunately bare metal programming still requires a few of these features so we must state which ones we want to use.

 * [lang_items](https://doc.rust-lang.org/book/lang-items.html): so we can define some functions that are needed by rust to work (these are normally defined in the standard libraries)
 * [no_std](https://doc.rust-lang.org/book/no-stdlib.html): to disable the standard libraries as they require an operating system to work